ImBluue/planning/README.md

-# planning
+# Planning USMB Android
-Planning for students from USMB
+Android application - Planning for students from USMB